PSPA membership free for 2023-2024; however, all members must renew membership

 Does PSPA membership include critiques?

-For summer 2022, each publication critique is $60.
+Each publication critique is $60.

 What is a critique and how do I request to have my publication critiqued?